Praying town: Purpose

-The Puritan missionaries goal in creating praying towns was to convert Native Americans to Christianity and also adopt European customs and farming techniques.
+The Puritan missionaries' goal in creating praying towns was to convert Native Americans to Christianity and also adopt European customs and farming techniques.
 They were expected to give up own cultural lifeways, attire, religion, and anything else that the colonists considered "uncivilized."
 The Massachusetts General Court recognized the work of Eliot and helped to establish additional praying towns.

-Comparison to Jesuits in Canada

-The idea of a full conversion was in strong contrast to the approach of the Catholic Jesuits in Canada.
-They worked to add Christianity to the Natives' existing beliefs, as opposed to replacing them.
-They learned Native American languages and found ways to relate Christian principles to their existing religions (as was also done by Catholic missionaries in China).
-While some Natives were quick to take on the conversion, some did not like the idea of a full conversion.
-The process was not always an easy one, and there were many reasons for some to undertake conversion.

 Refuge from war

 Some Natives converted because they believed it might increase their legitimacy in the eyes of the colonists and thus recognition of their rights to their land.
 Because of intertribal and intratribal strife and conflict with colonists, some of the Native Americans considered the praying towns as refuges from warfare.
-Other tribes had been all but destroyed from disease and famine, and possibly looked to Christianity and the Puritan way of life as an answer to their suffering, when their traditional beliefs did not seem to have helped them.
+Other tribes had been all but destroyed from disease and famine and possibly looked to Christianity and the Puritan way of life as an answer to their suffering, when their traditional beliefs did not seem to have helped them.
 Other Natives joined the towns because they had no other option economically or politically.

 After King Philip's War in 1677, the General Court disbanded 10 of the original 14 towns.
 They placed the rest under the supervision of colonists.
 Many communities did survive and retained their own religious and education systems.

-Failed assimilation
+Failed assimilation: The last years of Praying Towns

 While praying towns had some successes, they never reached the level which John Eliot had hoped for.
 The Puritans were pleased with the conversions, but Praying Indians were still considered second-rate citizens and never gained the degree of trust or respect from colonists which they had hoped conversion would grant them.
 It has also been argued that the Natives had a difficult time adjusting to the impersonal society of colonial America, since theirs had been built upon relationships and reciprocity, while that of the colonists were more structured and institutionalized.
 According to this view, this difference made it hard for Natives to see the institutionalized structures as a whole, and John Eliot had failed to see the need for adaptations appropriate for smoother transitions.

+Eventually these towns were depopulated and eventually abandoned.
+Many of the praying Indians were sent to an internment camp on Deer Island.
+There many Native Americans, Including Praying Indians of the praying Towns as well as Native Americans who were imprisoned on the Island during the King Philips War.
+During the first couple of winters on the island many of the Native American prisoners died of starvation and exposure.
+Colonists released the remaining survivors in 1678, and some were then sold off into slavery.